Open Source Automation Development Lab

 T: 1 ( 3408) P:98 I:1500 C: 67043 Min: 7 Act: 8 Avg: 10 Max: 22

-and, thus, indicate a worst-case latency of 26 microseconds.
+and, thus, indicate an apparent short-term worst-case latency of 18 microseconds.

 If - as in the above example - a low worst-case latency is measured, and this is the case even under a system load that is equivalent to the load expected under production conditions, everything is alright.
-Of course, the measurement must last suffciently long, preferably 24 hours or more.
-The particular kernel in combination with the hardware tested can then probably be regarded as real-time capable.
+Of course, the measurement must last suffciently long, preferably 24 hours or more to run several hundred million test threads.
+If possible, the -i command line option (thread interval) should be used to increase the number of test threads over time.
+As a role of thumb, the thread interval should be set to a value twice as long as the expected worst-case latency.
+If at the end of such a test period the worst-cae latency still did not exceed the value that is assumed critical for a given system, the particular kernel in combination with the hardware in use can then probably be regarded as real-time capable.

-This causes the program to abort execution, if a latency value exceeds 100 microseconds; the culprit can then be found in the trace output at /proc/latency_trace.
-The function that was executed just before a latency of more than 100 microseconds was detected is marked with an exclamation mark such as
+This causes the program to abort execution, if the latency value exceeds 100 microseconds; the culprit can then be found in the trace output at /sys/kernel/debug/tracing/trace.
+The kernel function that was executed just before a latency of more than 100 microseconds was detected is marked with an exclamation mark such as

 qemu-30047 2D.h3 742805us : __activate_task+0x42/0x68 <cyclicte-426> (199 1)